Worry is self-defeating and ruins happiness

 All her life, Sarah confused worry with problem-solving.
 Now, we’ll find out how self-defeating her beliefs about worry were.
 So if you believe there are benefits to worry, think again.

-Belief 1: If Sarah didn’t worry, no-one else would
+Belief 1: If I don’t worry, no-one else will

-Sarah believed her husband Rick was oblivious to dangers in the world.
-She couldn’t trust him to keep her family safe.
-So she took on this responsibility herself.
+Sarah believed that she had to worry to prevent possible problems from happening.
+She also believed her husband Rick was oblivious to dangers in the world, because he didn’t worry.
+That meant she couldn’t trust him to keep her family safe.

 Belief 2: You’re irresponsible if you don’t worry

 Sarah’s underlying belief was that people “should” worry.
 It was their duty to themselves and their loved ones.

 So she thought Rick’s refusal to worry was irresponsible, and showed a lack of seriousness.
 She also felt burdened and resentful that she had to worry about the family alone.

 However as mentioned above, Rick was indeed responsible.
 He just took effective, preventative action quietly, without fuss.
 But his good work was overshadowed by Sarah’s worrying.